 Hiking in Norway

-There are many reasons why Norwegians love hiking and have the traditions for doing it - it`s because of their amazing nature.
+There are many reasons why Norwegians love hiking and have the traditions for doing it - because of their fantastic nature.

 Norwegians are in love with nature and very keen on outdoor activities.
 More than half of all Norwegians have access to a simple cabin in the woods, where they can go on the weekends and during the holidays.

 Recommended hiking trails in Norway

 Pulpit Rock by the Lysefjord in Ryfylket, close to Stavanger.
 Pulpit Rock is one of Norway's most popular tourist destinations.
 The walk is about six km and takes approximately four hours there and back.

 You find Trolltunga in the Hardanger region.
 It is one of the most spectacular walks in Norway.
 The walk is about 20 km and takes eight to nine hours there and back.
 The walk starts in Skjeggedal, and there are plenty of great nature experiences along the way.
 You can also reach the summit on a Via Ferrata on skis or snowshoes.

 The Aurlandsdalen is wild, beautiful and rich in culture and history.
 Aurlandsdalen and the Nærøyfjord, located innermost in the Sognefjord, offer excellent walking opportunities, whether you want to do one-day hikes or longer hikes where you stay overnight in a trekking association cabin.
 The season is June–September.

 Skåla is regarded as Norway's highest mountain peak and the hike takes place in the Josteldalbreen National Park.
 Skåla lie 1848 meters above the Nordfjord and the village of Loen in Stryn.

 The tour Is a black tour and takes about 3-5 hours one way, while the descent takes two to three hours and the views are spectacular as you overlook the glacier, fjord and mountain.
 Remember water and food for the trip.